ctavolazzi/code-conductor/DEVLOG.md

 ## 2023-03-09: Work Effort Manager Integration

 ### Development Plan
-1. Create a config.json file in the .AI-Setup folder to configure the system to use the Work Effort Manager
+1. Create a config.json file in the _AI-Setup folder to configure the system to use the Work Effort Manager
 2. Modify cli.py to check for and use the Work Effort Manager when specified in config
 3. Update run_work_effort_manager.py to load and use the config.json file
 4. Create tests to verify that the integration works correctly
 5. Document the changes in a work effort

 ### Progress
-- Created config.json in .AI-Setup folder with work effort manager configuration
+- Created config.json in _AI-Setup folder with work effort manager configuration
 - Modified cli.py to:
   - Load the config.json file with a new load_config function
   - Set up the Python path with a setup_work_effort_manager_path function
   - Use the Work Effort Manager when specified in config
   - Start the manager in the background when needed
 - Updated run_work_effort_manager.py to:
-  - Check for and load config.json from .AI-Setup
+  - Check for and load config.json from _AI-Setup
   - Use configuration for manager initialization
   - Simplify the script to focus on its primary responsibilities
 - Created tests to verify the integration: